himanshuvarandani/CrossX-Aerothon/Django_API_CrossPlatform_Server/project/Readme.md

-<h1>For our cross platform application we created the Django API to interface the frontend with the backend python code</h1>
+## For our cross platform application we created the Django API to interface the frontend with the backend python code

-# Getting Started with Create DJango
+## Getting Started with Create DJango

 ## Available Scripts